You can make your complaint by using our online complaints form.

-Your complaint will be co-ordinated by the Customer Relations Officer.
+Your complaint will be co-ordinated by the Information Governance Officer.
 They will work closely with senior management from the department concerned.
 It is the Council's aim to resolve all complaints at this stage.
 An acknowledgement will be sent informing you of the procedure.

 The Council's aim is to provide you with a full reply to your complaint within 10 working days of receipt.
 Our reply will also explain how you can ask us to look at your complaint again should you feel material facts have been overlooked or misconstrued.
 If you can demonstrate such grounds, you can ask for your complaint to be escalated to Stage 2.
 Simply disagreeing with the outcome would not normally be deemed sufficient grounds.

 All requests to escalate a complaint to Stage 2 will be reviewed by the Head of Customer Services or, if they were involved in the original complaint, an independent Head of Service.
 If they consider that there are sufficient grounds to proceed, a full investigation will be made by an independent Head of Service together with a Councillor.

 An acknowledgement will be sent upon receipt of a Stage 2 complaint request.
 The Council's aim is to provide you with a full reply within 20 working days of receipt of your request.

 If your complaint is found to be justified, the Council will take appropriate action to remedy the situation as quickly as it can.
 If we feel there are insufficient grounds to consider the complaint under our Stage 2 process we will write to you and you may then, if you wish, refer your complaint to the Local Government Ombudsman website (external link).